War-Related Issues

 Agent Orange & Related Illnesses (including Diabetes)

-Agent Orange, an herbicide blend, was used in Vietnam to kill unwanted plants and to remove leaves from trees which provided cover for the enemy.
-The name Agent Orange came from the orange stripe on the gallon drums.
-One of the chemicals in Agent Orange contained minute traces of the chemical TCDD or dioxin.
 Studies have suggested that this chemical may be related to a number of conditions and disorders.
 A registry for Vietnam veterans who were concerned about the possible health effects of exposure to Agent Orange was established.
 The components of the registry are described in the Agent Orange tutorial as well as body systems that are given particular attention during a health examination.
-Moreover, conditions or diseases that have been presumptively associated with exposure to the herbicide are presented.

 Health Effects from Chemical, Biological, and Radiological Weapons